bcardarella/valid_attribute/README.markdown

 # ValidAttribute #

-ValidAttribute is a minimalist framework for validation BDD.
+ValidAttribute is a minimalist matcher for validation BDD.

 ## Installation ##